15 Personality Traits That Become More Important the Older You Get

 Envato Elements

-Being able to express your needs and stand up for yourself becomes increasingly important.
-Whether it’s in your personal relationships, at work, or in healthcare settings, assertiveness helps you ensure your voice is heard.
+Being able to express your needs clearly and stand up for yourself becomes increasingly important as you stop caring so much about people-pleasing.
+Whether it’s in your personal relationships, at work, or dealing with healthcare, assertiveness helps you ensure your voice is actually heard.
+It’s not about being aggressive; it’s about having the confidence to say what you need without feeling like you have to apologise for existing.

 11. Emotional intelligence smooths out your social interactions.